WiliamMelo01/EmpowerU-API/README.md

 - Manage courses: create, update, delete, and retrieve course details, as well as enroll and disenroll students.
 - Evaluate activities: create and save evaluation results.
 - Issue certificates for completed courses.
-- Integrates with RabbitMQ to handle asynchronous tasks, such as sending messages when a user is created.
+- Integrates with AWS SQS to handle asynchronous tasks, such as sending messages when a user is created.

 ## Technologies

 - **Spring Boot** - Framework for building the REST API.
 - **Spring Security** - For securing the application.
 - **PostgreSQL** - Database for storing application data.
-- **Azure Storage Blob** - For handling Azure Blob
+- **Azure Storage Blob** - For handling file uploads and storage.
 - **JavaMailSender** - For sending emails.
-- **Redis** - For caching
+- **Redis** - For caching.
-- **RabbitMQ** - For handling asynchronous messaging.
+- **AWS SQS** - For handling asynchronous messaging.
 - **Swagger** - API documentation.

 ## Setup